 In 1983, Rego undertook a series of large works on paper named after four operas, where her ‘bad girls’ make their first appearance, lifting their skirts to appall passers-by.
 She began the flow of unforgettable animal images as a way of saying the unsayable.
 Her 1985 “The Sandman” contains a direct reference to Goya’s “El Sueno de la Razon Produce Monstros.”

-In the “Vivian Girls” series of 1984-1985, the bad girls’ rebellion reaches its most strident expression as sensitive pigs and birds tangle with insensitive females and lecherous vegetables in crammed works that look like medieval illustrations of religious legends.
-In 1987, her “The Policeman’s Daughter,” with a girl polishing a jackboot held at an angle as if it were goose-stepping, and her “The Little Murderess,” with a young girl about to strangle someone unseen, are vessels of ambiguous content.
+In the “Vivian Girls” series of 1984-1985, the bad girls’ rebellion reached its most strident expression as sensitive pigs and birds tangled with insensitive females and lecherous vegetables in crammed works that looked like medieval illustrations of religious legends.
+In 1987, her “The Policeman’s Daughter,” with a girl polishing a jackboot held at an angle as if it were goose-stepping, and her “The Little Murderess,” with a young girl about to strangle someone unseen, were vessels of ambiguous content.
 In 1988, her husband died and left her a letter in which he said, ” I know you will paint even better.
 Trust yourself and you will be your own best friend.”
-Afterwards, Rego painted “The Dance,” a nocturnal composition in which her late husband appears twice: once with her and once with another woman.
+Afterwards, Rego painted “The Dance,” a nocturnal composition in which her late husband appeared twice: once with her and once with another woman.

-Since 1993, Rego has chosen to work almost exclusively in pastel, redefining the limits of a medium that facilitates her urgent and emotive technique.
+Since 1993, Rego chose to work almost exclusively in pastel, redefining the limits of a medium that facilitated her urgent and emotive technique.
 Rego finished the highly-acclaimed “Dog Women” series of 1995.
 Rego’s friend Lila Nunes was the model for most of this cycle.
 These paintings brought the sense of anatomical drama and animalism, which explored hidden truths of womanhood through bestiality.